BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 The mass properties are: *mass*, which determines how "heavy" an object is, *center of mass*, which determines the point that a body spins around, *inertia*, which is similar to mass, but describes how far away the mass is distributed from the center of mass, affecting rotations, and *inertia orientation* which determines the axes that a body spins around.

-Some physics engines, such as XXX, can automatically determine the mass properties of a body from the body's shape, so it is very common to supply only the mass parameter and allow the rest of the properties to be derived by the engine (although the engine will also compute a mass if one is not provided)
+Some physics engines, such as Havok, can automatically determine the mass properties of a body from the body's shape, so it is very common to supply only the mass parameter and allow the rest of the properties to be derived by the engine (although the engine will also compute a mass if one is not provided)

 These mass properties are very important for achieving physically-realistic behaviour.
 An object with an incorrect inertia or center of mass will appear to rotate in an unnatural way, while a body with an incorrect mass might appear to be unnaturally heavy (or light!)